praekeltfoundation/vumi-jssandbox-toolkit/docs/states/overview.rst

 You can also write your own states!

-Start by extending one of the exist states, or the base :class:`State` class as needed.
+Start by extending one of the existing states, or the base :class:`State` class as needed.